alichtman/alichtman.github.io/_posts/2019-10-16-fuzzy-launching-apps-macos.md

 }
 ```

-## How it works
+## How It Works

-Let's break down how this command works.
+Let's walk through the process of building this tool.

-First, we have to get a list of all the applications in the `/Applications` directory.
-We'll do this using the `find` command.
+The first thing we need is a list of all the applications in the `/Applications` directory.
+We can get this with the `find` command.

 ```bash
 $ find /Applications -name '*app' -maxdepth 1